jlenoble/singletons/docs/custom-arguments.md

 ## Passing custom arguments !heading

-On top of [preprocessign](#preprocessign-arguments) or [postprocessing](#postprocessing-an-instance) as a whole, you may need even finer control, such as when your singletons have only loosely related structures.
+On top of [preprocessing](#preprocessing-arguments) or [postprocessing](#postprocessing-an-instance) as a whole, you may need even finer control, such as when your singletons have only loosely related structures.

 For example, a contact is definitely a singleton, is uniquely identified with a few parameters but may have many more associated.
 As ways to handle them blow up, you need dynamically to make your singletons understand how to construct themselves, or update themselves.
 The whole point of `singletons` is to be able to access your data through a finite set of unique, intuitive parameters, so neither maps with object keys, arrays of references, integer indexing will work, but on the other hand, you can't any more create your singletons straightforwardly with static, ordered parameters.